 "Would it be possible to evacuate the goods?"
 Schultz asked.

-"I am afraid not, this is the most secure safe available, and the consignment is due to be loaded on a ship in two weeks time," Braun advised, "Can you raid the suspect house?"
+"I am afraid not.
+This facility is the most secure safe available; the consignment is due to be loaded on a ship in two weeks," Braun advised, "Can you raid the suspect house?"

 "Unfortunately, we are operating on a mere suspicion which would not show probable cause," Schultz advised, "Once we confirm the excavation, we can then set the warrants in motion."